Supervise Kids Using Playground Equipment

 Choose the Right Play Area Based on Your Child’s Age

 - Ensure that children use age-appropriate playground equipment.
-Separate play areas for bigger kids and children under 5 should be available and maintained.
+Separate play areas for children under 5 should be available and maintained.

-- For babies who are mostly crawling or at best learning to walk, the play area should have a smooth and easy surface to walk on.
+- For babies who are learning to walk, the play area should have a smooth and easy surface to walk on.

 - If your baby has fairly good head control and can sit up with support (usually around 9 months old), give the baby (bucket-shaped) swings a try.